cnr-isti-vclab/TagLab/README.md

 | &nbsp; [Software Requirements](#software-requirements) &nbsp; | &nbsp; [Install](#installing-taglab) &nbsp; | &nbsp; [Update](#updating-taglab) &nbsp; | &nbsp; [Citation](#citation) &nbsp; |

-TagLab was created to support the activity of annotation and extraction of statistical data from ortho-maps of benthic communities.
-The tool includes different types of CNN-based segmentation networks specially trained for agnostic (relative only to contours) or semantic (also related to species) recognition of corals.
-TagLab is an ongoing project of the Visual Computing Lab http://vcg.isti.cnr.it/.
+TagLab was developed to assist with the annotation and extraction of statistical data from ortho-maps of benthic communities.
+The tool features various AI segmentation networks specifically trained for agnostic recognition (focused solely on contours) and semantic recognition (which also considers species) of corals.
+TagLab is an ongoing project of the Visual Computing Lab http://vcg.isti.cnr.it/
 ![ScreenShot](screenshot.jpg)

 ## Interaction
 TagLab allows to :

-- zoom and navigate a large map using (zoom/mouse wheel, pan/'Move' tool selected + left button).
-With every other tool selected the pan is activated with ctrl + left button
+TagLab allows users to interactively segment regions using the following methods:

-- segment coral instances in a semi-automatic way by indicating the corals' extremes with the 4-clicks tool.
-This is achieved using the Deep Extreme Cut network fine-tuned on coral images.
-Deep Extreme Cut original code can be found here: https://github.com/scaelles/DEXTR-PyTorch
+- Four-Clicks Tool: This method involves indicating the extremes of regions with four clicks.
+It utilizes the Deep Extreme Cut network, which has been fine-tuned for complex structures.
+You can find the original code for Deep Extreme Cut here: https://github.com/scaelles/DEXTR-PyTorch.
+- Positive-Negative Clicks Tool: This tool enables users to define the interior and exterior of a region through positive and negative clicks.
+It is based on the RITM interactive segmentation project.
+Additional information and the code can be found here: https://github.com/saic-vul/ritm_interactive_segmentation.
+- SAM Positive/Negative Clicks: This method allows for indicating the interior and exterior of a region within a sub-window using positive and negative clicks.
+More details can be found on the SAM webpage: https://segment-anything.com/.
-- segment coral instances in a semi-automatic way by indicating the interior and the exterior of a coral using the positive-negative clicks tool.
+- SAM All Regions in an Area: Users can segment all regions inside a sub-window only by placing region seeds.
+This technique also utilizes the SAM approach.
+For more information, please visit the SAM webpage: https://segment-anything.com/.a coral using the positive-negative clicks tool.
 Use shift+left mouse button to assign the positive (the interior) points and shift+right mouse button to assign the negative (the exterior) points.
 This tool is based on the RITM interactive segmentation project, code and additional information can be found here: https://github.com/saic-vul/ritm_interactive_segmentation

-- assign a class with the 'Assign class' tool or double-clicking the class in the labels panel
-- Area, perimeter and other information are displayed in the region info panel on the right
-- simultaneously turn off the visibility of one or more classes, (ctrl + left button/disable all but the selected, shift + left button, inverse operation), change the class transparency using the above slider
-- perform boolean operations between existing labels (right button to open the menu)
-- refine the incorrect borders automatically with the Refine operation or manually with the 'Edit Border' tool
-- tracking coral changes in different time intervals
-- import depth information of the seafloor
-- import GeoTiff
+TagLab enables users to automatically segment regions by utilizing custom recognition models.
+This is accomplished through the following steps:

+- Creating and managing a training dataset
+- Training the model using the 'Train Your Network' interface
-- draw coral internal cracks with the 'Create Crack' tool
+- Inferring predictions with the 'Fully Automated Semantic Segmentation' tool
-- make freehand measurements or measure the distance between centroids (Ruler tool).
-- save the annotations (as polygons) and import them into a new project
-- export a CSV file table containing the data of each coral colony
-- export a JPG file of a black background with totally opaque labels
-- export shapefiles
-- export a new dataset and train your network (!)

-We are working hard to create a web site with detailed instructions about TagLab.
-Stay tuned(!)
+This learning pipeline is used as a backbone of the DeepLab V3+ , https://github.com/jfzhang95/pytorch-deeplab-xception/.

+TagLab has many resources for image data management and analysis and the ability to track changes among time points.
+For additional information, please visit the website and the documentation: https://taglab.isti.cnr.it/

 ## Software Requirements